Canadiens rout Red Wings 10-1 for fifth straight win

 Backed by Price, who made 22 saves and is 5-0-0 since missing 10 games with a lower-body injury, and a suddenly flourishing offense, the Canadiens got three goals from forward Paul Byron as they took advantage of numerous Red Wings breakdowns.
 Byron scored two of his goals on breakaways.

 Even the Canadiens’ fourth line of Nicolas Deslauriers and Daniel Carr (one goal, two assists apiece), and Byron Froese (two assists) got in on the action.
-Deslauriers scored his goal on a 2-on-1 short-handed rush.
 Brendan Gallagher scored his 13th of the season on a breakaway.

 Fourteen Canadiens had at least a point.

-Note: EditorsNote: changes to de la Rose scoring shorthanded, not Deslauriers